Matto58/dibsow/README.md

 # DIBSOW
-DIBSOW Is Big Screen On the Web - intended to be used on a TV with a controller! (pronounced dip-so)
+DIBSOW Is Big Screen On the Web - intended to be used on a TV! (pronounced dip-so)